 Ongoing recordings: Show all ongoing recordings on the camera.

-Select to start a recording on the camera.
-Choose which storage device to save to.
-Select to stop a recording on the camera.
-Triggered recordings will end both when manually stopped and when the camera is shut down.
+- Start a recording on the camera.

+- Choose which storage device to save to.

+- Stop a recording on the camera.

+Triggered recordings will end when manually stopped or when the camera is shut down.

 Continuous recordings will continue until manually stopped.
 Even if the camera is shut down, the recording will continue when the camera starts up again.

-Click to play the recording.
+- Play the recording.

-Click to stop playing the recording.
+- Stop playing the recording.

-Click to show more information and options about the recording.
+- Show or hide information and options about the recording.

-Set export range: If you only want to export part of the recording, enter from when to when.
+Set export range: If you only want to export part of the recording, enter a time span.